 - Do not harvest if you are sick (coughing, sneezing, have a fever, etc.).
 If you are ill and worried about your produce spoiling, please ask a friend or neighbor to help harvest.

 - We kindly ask that herbicides, insecticides, and chemical fertilizers not be used in the growing of produce donated.
 Organic fertilizers and pest control should be used when needed.

 - Do not donate food that is overripe, has mold, bruising, or insect damage

 - Wipe as much dirt/mud off of the produce as possible, but do not rinse.
 Rinsing can cause the produce to spoil more quickly.

 Starting your own garden

 Want to begin gardening, but don’t know where to start?
-We’ve partnered with a local organization, Giving Gardens.
+We partnered with a local organization Giving Gardens to build our garden.
 They can help you with supplies and installation, and we then ask that you please donate to them to cover the costs of their services.
 To connect with Giving Garden, please complete the form here.

 Another great intro to starting your own garden can be found here.